LDubya/OpenKeyNav/README.md

 ## Development diagnostics

 `debug.keyboardAccessible` is currently `true` by default.
-When OpenKeyNav is enabled, it runs a heuristic check over likely interactive elements and highlights candidates for review.
+In Click Mode, OpenKeyNav outlines likely mouse-clickable targets that cannot receive focus and provides diagnostic details on hover for manual review.

 ```javascript
 const openKeyNav = new OpenKeyNav();